LucasMaciel7/Mikrotik-MTCRE/README.md

 Any area diferent 0, it can only connect to the backbone area or another standar area through an `ABR` (Area Backbone router)

 ### Stub Area
-The stub area you don't receive external routes, the `LSAs` type 5 and that incluse
+The stub area you don't receive external routes, the `LSAs` type 5 and that incluse.

 - Redistribution Static route
 - Redistribution BGP
 - Any external route of ospf

 ## Totaly stub area
 The area she don't receive routes type

 - `LSA type 3`:  Bloked route from any other areas
 - `LSA Type 5`:  Bloqued externar route from `asbr`
 - Redistribution Static route